weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 ## Roadmap (Future releases)

 - Production-Ready Cloud application with Resilient microservices' design and implementation
    - Resilient synchronous HTTP communication with retry-loops with exponential backup/circuit breakers to avoid DDoS initiated from clients
    - Gracefully shutting down a microservice instance - Implemented as an ASP.NET Core middleware in the ASP.NET Core pipeline.
 Drain in-flight requests before stopping the microservice/container process.
+   - Implement messaging communication to ensure Commands/Updates' communication success, using queues, etc. plus providing better scalability capabilities.
+   - Encrypt secrets at configuration files (like in docker-compose.yml).
+Multiple possibilites, Azure Key Vault or using simple Certificates at container level, etc.
+   - Encrypt communication with SSL (related to the specific cloud infrastructure being used)
+   - Additional topics for production-ready cloud microservices, like using an orchestrator/cluster

+- (To be Confirmed) Service Fabric and Azure version Actor model, stateful services, etc.
+- (To be Confirmed) Docker Swarm version (on Azure Container Service)
+- (To be Confirmed) Mesos DC/OS version (on Azure Container Service)
+- (To be Confirmed) Kubernetes version (on Azure Container Service)

 - (To be Confirmed) In the Windows Containers fork, implement and add an ASP.NET WebForms application (running as a Windows Container) consuming the same microservices, as an example of "lift and shift" scenario.